Stuffed Mushrooms

 Calories 55 cal

-These easy stuffed mushrooms will be the star of any party.
-They have cream cheese, onions, and crispy breadcrumbs.
+These easy stuffed mushrooms will be the star of any party!
+They’re filled with cream cheese, onions, and crispy breadcrumbs.
 Guests will gobble them right up.

 Ingredients